 - Provides guidance and/or instruction to junior staff members.

-[Work Hours & Benefits] This is an excellent place to talk about the working hours and benefits specific to your company.
+[Work Hours & Benefits] This section of the business analyst job description is an excellent place to talk about the working hours and benefits specific to your company.
 The most effective business analyst job descriptions take this opportunity to tell prospective candidates about work from home and support staff options, and sell them on the benefits that set your firm apart, such as stock and ownership options, paid parental leave, or corporate travel accounts.

 Business Analyst Qualifications / Skills: